omnialuce/openwritingkit/README.md

-# OpenWritingKit by Firebase Studio
+# OpenWritingKit

-This is a NextJS starter app, "OpenWritingKit", created in Firebase Studio.
+This is a NextJS app, "OpenWritingKit", created in Firebase Studio.
 It's designed to be an intelligent writing companion.

 To get started, explore the different sections:
 - **Dashboard (`/`)**: Overview and quick actions.